-DHCP Relay Agent Page (Continued)
+DHCP Relay Agen t Page (Continued)

-DHCP Option82 Relay Agent
+DHCP Option82 R elay Agent

-Default : Default value of the Circuit-ID.
+Default: Default value of the Circuit-ID.

-Circuit-ID Port: Port of the ES7510.
+Circuit ID Port : Port of the switch.

-Circuit ID: Custom of the Circuit-ID.
+Circuit ID: The Circuit ID includes information specific to which circuit the request came in on.
+It is an identifier that is specific to the relay agent, so the type of circuit varies depending on the relay agent.

-Default: Default value of the Remote-ID
+Default: Default value of the Remote-ID.

-Remote-ID IP Address: IP Address of the Switch
+Remote-ID IP Address: IP Address of the switch.

-Remote ID: Custom of the Remote-ID
+Remote ID : The Remote-ID carries information relating to the remote host end of the circuit, which is the MAC address of the relay.